danian95/InstDocs/docs/source/chem442/manual/familiarization/Gamry1010E.rst

        Be absolutely sure that you are connected the leads to the appropriate positions.

-    It’s good practice to connect them in order of Counter (red,orange clips) > Reference (white clip) > Working (blue, green clips).
+    It’s good practice to connect them in the following order:

+    1. Counter (red,orange clips)
+    2. Reference (white clip)
+    3. Working (blue, green clips).

     The Counter is the electrode with the long wire, the reference electrode is the clear tip stored in the solution vial (MR-5275) with a white lid.
 The platinum working electrode is the solid black electrode.